lightning/bolts/04-onion-routing.md

 }
 ```

-Notice that this implementation is for demonstration purposes only; the filler
+Notice that this example implementation is for demonstration purposes only; the
-can be generated much more efficiently.
+`filler` can be generated much more efficiently.
-The last hop does not obfuscate the filler, since it will not forward the packet
+The last hop need not obfuscate the `filler`, since it won't forward the packet
-and will not extract an HMAC for any further hops.
+any further and thus need not extract an HMAC either.

 # Blinding EC Points

-In order to vary the ephemeral public key (the EC point) between hops, it is
+In order to vary the ephemeral public key (the EC point) between hops, it's
 blinded at each hop.
 The inputs for the blinding process are the EC point to be blinded, the hop's
 public key, and a 32-byte shared secret.
-The output is a single EC point,
+The output is a single EC point, which
-representing the blinded element.
+represents the blinded element.

 Blinding is accomplished by computing a blinding factor from the hop's public
 key and the shared secret for that hop.
-The blinding factor is the result of serializing the hop's public key into its
+The blinding factor is the computed `SHA256` hash value of the result of
+serializing the hop's public key into its compressed format and appending the
-compressed format, appending the shared secret, and computing the `SHA256` hash.
+shared secret.
-The blinded EC point then is the result of the scalar multiplication between the
+The blinded EC point, in turn, is the result of the scalar multiplication of the
 EC point and the blinding factor.

 # Returning Errors

-The protocol includes a simple mechanism for returning encrypted error messages
+The onion routing protocol includes a simple mechanism for returning encrypted
-to the origin node.
+error messages to the origin node.
 The returned error messages may be failures reported by any hop, including the
 final node.
 The format of the forward packet is not usable for the return path, since no hop